batoolsalehi/FL-based-Sector-Selection/README.md

 ## FLASH: Federated Learning for Automated Selection of High-band mmWave Sectors

 The present code implements FLASH framework.
-The dataset is available in our public repository [here](https://genesys-lab.org/multimodal-fusion-nextg-v2x-communications).
+The FLASH dataset is available in our public repository [here](https://genesys-lab.org/multimodal-fusion-nextg-v2x-communications).

 ### Pre-requisites